joannac-/playbook/RetrievingDataFromCorruptedDatabases.md

 ### Missing or corrupted MongoDB metadata file

-If the MongoDB metadata file contains the information that tracks any options used when creating the collection, any indexes that were associated with the collection and the names of the WiredTiger tables that contain the data.
+The MongoDB metadata file contains the information that tracks any options used when creating the collection, any indexes that were associated with the collection and the names of the WiredTiger tables that contain the data.
 It is not possible to re-create this information from another source.

 ### Missing or corrupted WiredTiger turtle, metadata and/or version file